-The research data teach us that we can’t predict whether the patient sitting before us has a homeostatic thyroid set point for T3 and/or T4 in the upper half of reference or the middle of reference, even when their TSH is “normal.”
+The research data teach us that we can’t predict whether the patient sitting before us has a healthy set point for T3 and/or T4 in the upper half of reference or the middle of reference, even when their TSH is “normal.” …

 We can’t tell whether TSH, T3 and T4 interrelationships are being distorted by illness or by a wide variety of medications if we don’t know where a person’s healthy constellation of thyroid hormone set-points are found.